irs1318dev/scouting2020/README.md

-# irsScouting2017
+# Scouting2020
-irsScouting2017 continues to be developed by the Issaquah Robotics Society (IRS), a FIRST Robotics Competition (FRC) team (see note 1) at Issaquah High School in Issaquah, Washington.
+This is a mirror repository of irsScouting2017, the Issaquah Robotics Society's system for scouting at FIRST robotics competitions.

 ## Purpose
 Scouting systems are used by FIRST robotics teams to collect detailed performance data on all robots that participate in a competition.
 This data is used to make strategy decisions for competition matches and to select other teams for playoff alliances.